What this document is (and what it isn’t)

 |---|---|

-| CC7.1 Detects security events | Sentinel emits an IncidentEvent for every check trip.
+| CC7.1 Detects security events | Patrol raises a finding for every new exposure it detects.
 Guardian aggregates these per-org. |

 | CC7.2 Analyzes detected events for impact | Guardian’s incident timeline provides chronological grouping; severity ranking is per lictor-core rules. |